ros2/rosbag2/rosbag2_performance/README.md

 # Rosbag2 performance

 Tools for performance testing of ros2 bags.
 Packages are:
 - **writer_benchmarking**: the primary package to test transport-less performance of the rosbag2 writer and storage.
 Enables parametrized batch execution of benchmarks and tries to replicate the flow to capture message loss in queues.
-This package is the primary one to use when storage optimizations are implemented - to check how much of an effect the changes had.
+This package is the primary one to use when storage optimizations are implemented.
 - **rosbag2_benchmarking**: a python package using launch file and scripting to launch performance workers and a suite of monitor tools (recording cpu, memory and i/o use).
 Benchmarks the entire pipeline from publish to writing on disk (including the transport layer).
 - **rosbag2_performance workers**: publishers of random images, point clouds and byte messages, including scaling up and parametrization.
 Workers random image and pc2 generation part was based on Martin Idel [code](https://github.com/Martin-Idel/rosbag2/tree/performance_testing). see raport with `dummy_raport.sh`.